 In the 36 years since the album’s release, it has gone on to shatter domestic and international sales records; becoming one of the best-selling original albums of all time.
-It redefined pop as a genre, and crushed racial barriers in the music industry at the time.
+It redefined the pop music genre, and broke through racial barriers in the music industry at the time.
 To celebrate the occasion, I’ve ranked every track on the legendary album.

 9. “Baby Be Mine”

-The second song on the album was written by the late, great Rod Temperton (rest in power) and produced by Quincy Jones.
+The late, great Rod Temperton wrote the second song on the album (rest in power).
+It was produced by Quincy Jones.

 While not the most prominent track on the album, a demo of the song does exist (and it is just as catchy).